Poverty in the United States

-Historical background
+History

-Progressive era
+Progressive era 1890s-1920s

 Catalyzed by Henry George's 1873 book Progress and Poverty, public interest in how poverty could arise even in a time of economic progress arose in the 19th century with the rise of the Progressive movement.
 The Progressive American social survey began with the publication of Hull House Maps and Papers in 1895.
 This study included essays and maps collected by Florence Kelley and her colleagues working at Hull House and staff of the United States Bureau of Labor.
 It focused on studying the conditions of the slums in Chicago, including four maps color-coded by nationality and income level, which were based on Charles Booth's earlier pioneering work, Life and Labour of the People in London.

 Another social reformer, Jacob Riis, documented the living conditions of New York tenements and slums in his 1890 work How the Other Half Lives.

 Great Depression

 A group especially vulnerable to poverty consisted of poor sharecroppers and tenant farmers in the South.
 These farmers consisted of around a fourth of the South's population, and over a third of these people were African Americans.
 Historian James T. Patterson refers to these people as the "old poverty," as opposed to the "new poverty" that emerged after the onset of the Great Depression.

 During the Depression, the government did not provide any unemployment insurance, so people who lost jobs easily became impoverished.
 People who lost their jobs or homes lived in shantytowns or Hoovervilles.
 Many New Deal programs were designed to increase employment and reduce poverty.
 The Federal Emergency Relief Administration specifically focused on creating jobs for alleviating poverty.
 Jobs were more expensive than direct cash payments (called "the dole"), but were psychologically more beneficial to the unemployed, who wanted any sort of job for morale.
 Other New Deal initiatives that aimed at job creation and wellbeing included the Civilian Conservation Corps and Public Works Administration.
 Additionally, the institution of Social Security was one of the largest factors that helped to reduce poverty.